 let’s get to work

-Stage 1: Remove the cocking arm pivot pin.
+Remove the cocking arm pivot pin.
 For this, you may need two flat-bladed screwdrivers, a soft-faced vice or perhaps an extra pair of hands.
 Remove the smaller screw that secures the pin in place.
-Then, using a chopstick, push the pivot-pin out.
+Then, using a chopstick, push out the pivot pin.
 If you use a screwdriver, you risk slipping and damaging the part or the finish of the pistol.
 I also removed the grips to save them from damage.

 IMPORTANT!
 Release the clamp carefully and slowly as the piston and socket are under considerable tension from the compressed mainspring.
 Point the breech somewhere safe such as a box of old blankets.